jekyll-one-org/j1-template/README.md

 # Features

 The template combines the best free software for the web.
-Jekyll One Template is OpenSource and the modules included are free to use as well.
+Jekyll One Theme is OpenSource and the modules included are free to use as well.
 No license issues for private or professional use.

 * Fully Responsive.
-J1 Template supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
+J1 Theme supports modern web browsers on all devices for best results on PCs, Tablets, and SmartPhones.
 * Full Bootstpap V5 support.
 Current Technology and Design.
 Excellent performance running desktop and mobile websites.
 Use Jekyll One to